ArronJablonowski/lol-reverseSSHell/README.md

 # lol-reverseSSHell.ps1
 Living Off the LAN Reverse Shell over SSH

 This script is intended to make SSH reverse shells easier to initiate on Windows 10.
 It utilizes OpenSSH Server to forward a CMD.exe shell.
 If OpenSSH Server is missing from the Windows 10 host it will install it via WindowsCapability / DISM. ( * If OpenSSH server is missing, the script will ask to download OpenSSH server from Microsoft.)
-Then the script will copy the sshd_config file, SSH private key, and authorized_keys files from the repo's root to the proper locations on the Windows host.
+Then the script will copy the sshd_config file, ssh private key, and authorized_keys files from the repo's root to the proper locations on the Windows host.
 Finally it creates a reverse SSH connection.
 The shell served is CMD.exe by default.
 Once you're in the cmd.exe cli, you can type 'powershell' to get a PS shell.

 * Please generate NEW SSH KEYs.
 Use the repo's keys only for testing.